AkshatGiri/purge-dark-mode/README.md

 ## TODO

-- Support multiple `.gitignore` files in children directory.
+- Support multiple `.gitignore` files in children directories.
 - Ignore .css files.
 It's possible to have `dark:` string in css files, we should probably not touch those.
 So having a way in the cli to provide certain file extensions to ignore would be nice.
 As a workaround for now, before running the script those file extensions can be added to the .gitignore file and removed after running the script.